Pediatric Care Operations Hub Case Study

 The Research

 I talked to pediatric office managers, billing leads, and clinical coordinators.
-Three patterns kept showing up.
+Three patterns kept coming up.

 Implied ownership.
 Risk items float between roles until someone picks them up.
-Sometimes that's nobody.
+The system doesn't assign ownership.
+It assumes it.
+Sometimes that assumption is wrong and nobody notices until the item is three weeks old.

 Missing role context.
 Clinical staff see billing noise.
 Billing sees clinical noise.
-Everyone filters in their head.
+Everyone filters in their head, which means everyone filters differently, which means things get missed at the edges of two people's mental models.

 | Pattern | What It Looks Like | What It Means for Design |